 3. Navigable channel

-A lay-bye style marina will usually require a full closure of the canal, to carry out works within the canal, unless the applicant can assure Canal & River Trust of the following:
+A lay-by style marina will usually require a full closure of the canal, to carry out works within the canal, unless you can assure us that:

 Where all of the above conditions cannot be satisfied, then a full closure is required to complete the works within the canal.